Townsville Baptist Church: Description

 The Townsville Baptist Church is prominently located on the corner of Sturt and Fletcher Streets, Townsville.
 The site is 521 m2 in area and is located on a side road on the northern side of Sturt Street overlooking Ross Creek.
 Plantings on the site include palms and frangipani with recent garden beds.

 The church is a single storey rendered brick building with buttressed walls built directly onto the exposed granite surface of the site.
 The natural contours of the granite are readily visible within the grounds and along the length of the building.
-The church has a timber floor, corrugated iron roof and a simple rectangular form with a small front entrance porch facing Sturt Street.
+The church has a timber floor, a corrugated iron roof and a simple rectangular form with a small front entrance porch facing Sturt Street.
 The porch and church proper have gable ends lined with boards and decorated with timber battens and finial.
 The northern end of the church roof is hipped.

 Stairs leading from the entrance porch meet the footpath.
 There are five pointed arch windows along each side wall of the church, with one either side of the front entrance in the southern wall.
 The windows have pairs of 3 light sashes and comprise an irregular mix of coloured and plain glass panes.
 The entrance porch houses a pointed arch double door to the southern elevation and single pointed arch window with 2-light sashes to its side walls.

 The hall is attached at right angles to the rear of the church and is a single storey timber framed and lined and clad building raised on stumps with a gabled corrugated iron roof and boarded ceiling.
 Timber battens are located around the understorey.
 The exterior weatherboard cladding has been lined with plastic moulded weatherboard sheeting.
 There are two pointed arch windows with single 6 light sashes to the western wall and 7 pointed arch windows in the northern wall which also contain a mix of coloured and plain glass panes.
 At the eastern end, toilets have been constructed of concrete block with a corrugated iron skillion roof.
 The hall and toilets are not considered to be of cultural heritage significance.

 The interior of the church is a simple open space with decorative embellishment.
 A platform is located across the northern end of the church from which a pair of doors lead into the hall.
 A pointed arch in the southern end provides access to the entrance porch.
 The walls are rendered and the coffered ceiling is lined with beaded boards.
 The ceiling houses 5 fretwork ceiling roses positioned between the tie rods which brace the building.